THIS POST IS LONG, YOU HAVE BEEN WARNED.

 We contemplated upon visiting the Chinese Garden of Friendship but we decided not to due to the Oriental style of the garden which was highly prevalent in Asia (where we are from ahem).
 Lexie and I met up with her friends for dinner out and we finally came to realize to start budgeting our money for food because we were spending so much on it! #revelation

 Third day was the start of it all, I felt extremely exhausted and decided to stay in whilst Lexie went ahead with our initial plans of exploring the eclectic Newtown area which was the ‘hip’ part of town with tons of cafe and vintage/ designer stores.
-I was literally mad at myself for feeling because this was supposed to be my favorite part of the trip but I just did not want to?
+I was literally mad at myself for feeling under the weather because this was supposed to be my favorite part of the trip but I just did not want to?
 We even got into an argument about this.
 I should have seen this as a sign for what’s coming for me, oh well.
 I still managed to get myself out of bed in the end within the afternoon hour, and upon looking up indoor things I can do within the vicinity – I came across an interesting Google recommendation – White Rabbit Gallery .
 Described as a private gallery which exhibits contemporary 21st century art, it has a cute ass cafe downstairs which sells dumplings and green tea and the exhibition was FREE.
 Like hello, FREE IN SYDNEY?
 I slipped on sneakers and went, so the directions on Google maps’ pretty straightforward but I did get lost a couple of times going down the wrong street/ direction but after a few attempts I came across a signage which was poking out the corner of an alley that says ‘White Rabbit Gallery’ and I walked down a hipster-esque alley with hella street art and came across a building which was technically the entire museum.
 It’s located within a quiet district with a few developments around so it was fun exploring there after as well, but public transport was a pain in the ass where I had to walk half an hour to the closest Metro stop – Redfern.
 It gave me a real insight into what Chinese artists had to offer and I paid my tributes to Ren Hang.

 I got back to Circular Quay and went ahead to the Museum of Contemporary Art Australia which was a-ma-zing.
 I did not get to spend as much time there because everything closes at 5 pm in Australia as per the usual.
 After that I met up with Lexie after her shopping spree and we went for dinner then Luna Park, which was funny because Luna Park is also located in Melbourne and we had to come to Sydney to see it, like really?
 It was freezing so we just went and looked around which was free if you don’t get on rides.
 The theme park had a major Coney Island vibe going on which was a strong juxtaposition of both creepy and also hauntingly beautiful with all the lights and rides and laughter and screams.
 Especially with Mr Moon up front, to quote Taylor Swift, it seemed like a nightmare dressed like a daydream.
 One thing that really blew me off my feet was that I could view the entire Opera House and also the city lights on the opposite side.
 After that we dropped by Chinatown for snacks and one of the traditional Chinese-Hong Kong bakery was unbelievably good with their little tiny ‘Emperor Pastry’ which was technically moist, soft balls, yes, balls which oozed cream when you bite into it.
 Like all things wrong, it tasted right.
 Oh yes it did.